Benedict Arnold: Plot exposed

 André was captured near Tarrytown, New York, on Saturday, September 23, by three Westchester militiamen.
+The three men, David Williams, John Paulding, and Isaac Van Wert have largely been lost to history but were heroes in their own time, including having counties in Ohio named for them.
 They found the papers exposing the plot to capture West Point and passed them on to their superiors, but André convinced the unsuspecting Colonel John Jameson, to whom he was delivered, to send him back to Arnold at West Point—but he never reached his destination.
 Major Benjamin Tallmadge, a member of the Culper Ring and thus a senior Continental Army counterintelligence officer, insisted that Jameson order the prisoner to be intercepted and brought back.
 In a key move, Jameson reluctantly recalled the lieutenant who had been delivering André into Arnold's custody, but he then sent the same lieutenant as a messenger to notify Arnold of André's arrest.

 Arnold learned of André's capture on the morning of September 24 while waiting for Washington, with whom he was going to have breakfast at his headquarters in British Colonel Beverley Robinson's former summer house on the east bank of the Hudson.
 Upon receiving Jameson's message, however, he learned that Jameson had sent Washington the papers which André was carrying.
 Arnold immediately hastened to the shore and ordered bargemen to row him downriver to where Vulture was anchored, fleeing on it to New York City.
 From the ship, he wrote a letter to Washington requesting that his wife be given safe passage to her family in Philadelphia—which Washington granted.

 When Washington was presented with proof of Arnold's treason, he said, "Arnold has betrayed me.
 Whom can we trust now?"
 He remained calm when presented with the evidence, and was reportedly "the only one at West Point that day to act calmly."
 He did, however, investigate its extent, and suggested that he was willing to exchange André for Arnold during negotiations with Clinton concerning André's fate.
 Clinton refused this suggestion; after a military tribunal, André was hanged at Tappan, New York, on October 2.
 Washington also sent men to infiltrate New York City in an attempt to capture Arnold, which included Sergeant Major John Champe.
 This plan very nearly succeeded, but Arnold changed living quarters before sailing for Virginia in December and thus avoided capture.
 He justified his actions in an open letter titled "To the Inhabitants of America," published in newspapers in October 1780.
 He also wrote in the letter to Washington requesting safe passage for Shippen: "Love to my country actuates my present conduct, however it may appear inconsistent to the world, who very seldom judge right of any man's actions."